|

 Theater used to look like — at least half of it.
 Stretching

-where the stage and screen used to be, a floor was installed directly
+of where the stage and screen used to be, a floor was installed

-on top of the offices below.
-Whereas on the ground level, all
+directly on top of the offices below.
+Whereas on the ground

-remnants of the theater had been erased, on the balcony level,
+level, all remnants of the theater had been erased, on the balcony

-side, still stood out at the front of the room, though cut in
+each side, still stood out at the front of the room, though

-half.
-Intricate designs could still be seen on parts of the walls
+cut in half.
+Intricate designs could still be seen on parts

-though most were worn down or faded.
-Looking upward, the room
+of the walls though most were worn down or faded.
+Looking upward,

-was capped with a rotunda-style ceiling.
-In the middle of the
+the room was capped with a rotunda-style ceiling.
+In the middle

 old the Google Earth images show,” Mientkiewicz said.